Francissssss/Poofer/README.md

 ## Poofers

 6/3/2017<br/>
-First personal development project<br/>
-A casual 2D arcade swiping game<br/>
+A simple casual 2D arcade swiping game<br/>
 **_*Compatible with Android devices only_**<br/>

 Downloadable at:<br/>